UoB-COMSM0166/2025-group-25/README.md

 ### 4.2 Sequence Diagram

 The diagram below illustrates the main flow when the player enters a level and progresses to completion.
-It shows the sequence of interactions among the Player, Enemy, Item, and LevelManager objects.
+It shows the sequence of interactions among the Player, Enemy, Item, and Obstacles objects.

 <p align="center">
   <img src="docs/design/Sequence Diagram.png" alt="Sequence Diagram">